RS1 Maps

 6.6.
 Map-specific information

-Many WMS maps include an advanced feature called “GetFeatureInfo”.
-It allows access to information about a specific point on the map.
-If you activate this option and the map is compatible, when you click on an area of the map, a window will appear with information about that point.
+Many WMS maps include an advanced feature called "GetFeatureInfo".
+This feature allows you to access information about a specific point on the map.
+Similar functionality has also been added to some ArcGIS maps, and in OSM-based tile maps ("OpenStreetMap", for example) it can give information about nearby points of interest.
+If you enable this option and the map supports it, clicking on an area of the map will bring up a window with information.

 If the map you're looking for isn't in the list, you can easily add it.
 RS1 Maps is compatible with the most popular map server protocols (WMS, XYZ), in addition to the ArcGIS Living Atlas of the World maps.
 It all starts by clicking on the “Add other maps” button (the second button in the second row of buttons with the “+” symbol), selecting the protocol, adding the URL of the map and clicking on “Add”.
-To delete an added map, simply access the same menu and click “Delete”.
+To delete an added map, simply tap the button next to its name.
+To delete all external maps at once, tap the red button with a trash can symbol and select "Delete ALL custom maps".

 7.1.
 Map servers (WMS, XYZ, etc.)